-These generous donations will provide funds for the training and start up capital of about 17 of the 50 ladies whom Angelina has already identified for training in 2018.
-So we are now fundraising for the rest, and hoping to proceed with training in April this year.
+These generous donations have provided funds for the training and start up capital of about 17 of the 75 clients whom Angelina hopes to train in 2018.
+So we are now fundraising for the rest.
 All donations welcome to help our ladies get started on their new ventures!
 If you are able to help, please use the Virgin button on the left or see our 'How you can help' page.
 Thank you.

 In March, Angelina trained 25 new clients, advancing loans to them all in April.
 In May we made a short trip to our partners in Kisumu, where we met 29 clients, visited their businesses and discussed with them their challenges, hopes and plans for the future.
 We are immensely encouraged by the improvements in income, nutrition and housing which these ladies had achieved through running their businesses.
 Their self esteem had grown; they now felt they had a voice in the community.
 It was great to meet Angelina, the project coordinator for the first time, and to see her at work.
 Shortly we will be publishing an impact report detailing all the outcomes of our visit, which was funded privately by the trustees.

 We believe that microfinance is a sustainable means of tackling poverty, which leads to lasting personal and economic development.
 Business training, small loans and ongoing mentoring empower our clients to build businesses, support their families and transform their communities.
 As loans are repaid, the capital becomes available to re-lend to another aspiring entrepreneur.

 WHY WE ARE DIFFERENT

 LOW COST: Working with UK volunteers and local partner charities in the field keeps our costs to an absolute minimum, ensuring your donation has maximum impact in transforming lives in developing countries.

 DIRECT LINK: Our close links with local partners means we can provide feedback to our UK donors on the progress of businesses & improvement in the lives of people.